 Jose Angel Gutierrez & Rebecca E. Deen

 This article analyzes the election of Chicanas to public office in Texas since the Chicano Movement and discusses the factors that promote and impede their election and performance in office.
 Ethnographic interviews were used to gather data on the experiences of Chicana candidates for County Judge in Texas.
 These findings are set in the larger context of women in politics.
-While gains have been made by Chicanas in all local elective offices, some positions remain elusive and electoral parity has not been reached.
-In addition to electoral barriers, Chicanas face impediments to office holding, once the election is won.
+While Chicanas have made gains in all local elective offices, some positions remain elusive and electoral parity has not been reached.
+In addition to electoral barriers, Chicanas face impediments to office holding, once they won the election.
 Gender discrimination is not the major factor in gaining public office, rather once in office the internal competition and conflict with male officeholders presents formidable obstacles for re-election and tenure.

 Yolanda Rodríguez Ingle